OpenInternet/Infosec-infosheets/Infosheet messenger hardening guides.md

 ## Location privacy during phone calls and video chats

-When you call somebody over a messenger, the call go directly from your phone or that of the recipient.
-The latter is typically easier and leads to higher quality calls.
+When you call somebody over a messenger, the call can can go directly from your phone to that of your recipient (in contrast to messages, which are first routed through a server).
 Since you connect directly to someone else's device, you will inevitably need to share the IP address from which you are calling.
-IP addresses can be correlated with your location (or alternatively, reveal the fact that you're using a VPN), so some at risk individuals would prefer to hide them when calling others through a messenger.
+IP addresses can be correlated with your location (or alternatively, reveal the fact that you're using a VPN), so some at-risk individuals prefer to hide them when calling others through a messenger.
 Thankfully, WhatsApp, Signal, and Telegram all offer the option to relay all calls through their servers.
 While possibly reducing call quality, it will hide your IP address from whoever you are talking to.

 ### How to enable this feature